-These filters stay fresher longer too, typically between three to six months.
+These filters stay fresher longer too, usually between three to six months.

 There are a few electronic filtering systems you can install in your home.

-An electronic air cleaner involves a high-voltage magnetic charge to catch particles.
+An electronic air cleaner involves a high-voltage magnetic charge to trap particles.

 Some can eliminate the majority of indoor air pollutants—particles, germs, bacteria, chemical odors and vapors—by up to 99.9 percent.
 And decrease ozone, a known lung irritant, created elsewhere in your home.